grnet/doc.pidconsortium.eu/website/docs/handle_api/api-calls.md

 sidebar_position: 2
 ---

-The primary resource in this api is the handle record for a handle:
+The primary resource in this api is the handle record for a specific handle:

 ```
 /api/handles/{handle}